towhee-io/towhee/README.md

 - __Pipeline__: A `Pipeline` is a single embedding generation task that is composed of several operators.
 Operators are connected together within the pipeline via a directed acyclic graph.

 - __Operator__: An `Operator` is a single node within a pipeline.
 An operator can be a machine learning model, a complex algorithm, or a Python function.
 All files needed to run the operator are contained within a directory (e.g. code, configs, models, etc...).

+- __DataCollection__: A pythonic and method-chaining style API that for building custom unstructured data processing pipelines. `DataCollection` is designed to behave as a python list or iterator, DataCollection is easy to understand for python users and is compatible with most popular data science toolkits.
+Function/Operator invocations can be chained one after another, making your code clean and fluent.

 - __Engine__: The `Engine` sits at Towhee's core.
 Given a `Pipeline`, the `Engine` will drive dataflow between individual operators, schedule tasks, and monitor compute resource (CPU/GPU/etc) usage.
 We provide a basic `Engine` within Towhee to run pipelines on a single-instance machine - K8s and other more complex `Engine` implementations are coming soon.